isomerpages/mlaw-corp/news/press-releases/_posts/2013-11-25-Combatting Harassment-Safeguarding-Singapore-A-Summary-of-the-Institute-of-Policy-Studies-Conference-on-Harassment-in-Singapore-on-18-November-2013.md

 ---
-layout: post
-title: Combatting Harassment, Safeguarding Singapore - A Summary of the Institute of Policy Studies' Conference on Harassment in Singapore on 18 November 2013
+title: 'Combatting Harassment, Safeguarding Singapore - A Summary of the Institute of Policy Studies'' Conference on Harassment in Singapore on 18 November 2013'
 permalink: /news/press-releases/ips-conf-summary
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 25 Nov 2013 Posted in [Press releases](/news/press-releases)